 What is a Lakhovsky Coil?

-In date, a man by the name of Georges Lakhovsky discovered that simple coils of wire can be used to improve the health of people and plants, and even affect the taste and flavor characteristics of certain materials or liquids (e.g. wine).
+In the early part of the 20th Century, Russian scientist, philosopher and inventor, Georges Lakhovsky, discovered that simple coils of wire can be used to improve the health of people and plants, and even affect the taste and flavor characteristics of certain materials or liquids (e.g. wine).
 Here's a picture of the original Lakhovsky coil:

 In this article we're going to focus on how these simple yet fascinating coils affect biology...